mgp123/nvae/readme.md

 - ```epochs_per_checkpoint```
 - ```epochs```.
 For how many epochs should the model train?
 - ```gradient_clipping```.
 Default to none.
 May help if you are getting nans during training.
-If you keep getting nans that the cause is a kernel is going to almost zero and so the weight normalization breaks.
+If you keep getting nans then it is likely that the cause is a kernel  going to almost zero causing the weight normalization breaks.
 Gradinet clipping won't help here.

 ## Exploring the latent variables

-A fast and loose method to check how exactly are the different latent variables affecting the result is to change one of the latent variables and keep the rest fixed.
-Here we jamm the gaussian noise that is then multiplied to get the specific gaussian  via the re parametrization trick while keeping the noise for the other variables fixed.
+A fast and loose method to check how  are the different latent variables affecting the result is to change one of them while keeping the rest fixed.
+Here we pick one of the latent variables and jamm the gaussian noise that is then multiplied to get the specific gaussian via the reparametrization trick while keeping the noise for the other variables fixed.
+Note that the latent variables that come after the selected one are still going to be modified but they are going to use the same noise vector.

 It's best to use noise with high variance to make the effects more noticeable.
 Here ```latent_space_exploration.py``` does this for each of the latent variables The command is similar to ```sample.py```: